 The presence of at least one visually detectable test-line (T-line) is the essential feature of LFDs.
 In most cases the presence of the T-line correlates with a positive test result.
 Additionally, a control-line (C-line) confirms the general functionality of LFA.
 This is absolutely necessary for differentiation between valid negative results and invalid, non-interpretable test results.

-The HybriDetect design is basically comparable to the structure of a classic LFD, but the idea behind this detection platform differs.
+The HybriDetect design is basically comparable to the structure of a classic LFD, but the general idea behind this detection platform differs.

 HybriDetect and signal generation strategies